 ‘Statement mirrors come in all shapes and sizes.
 From Italian gilt mirrors of golden acanthus leaves to 1970s Murano glass in the glossiest pinks, emeralds, and sapphires, vintage mirrors are true conversation starters,’ Owen continues.
 ‘They also serve the purpose of reflecting large portions of the room back at you, increasing space perception for a more generous feel.’

-7. Remember to accessorize
+12. Forgetting to accessorize

 Because the bathroom is often seen as purely functional, it can be easy to forget to accessorize the space.
 Adding décor pieces through functional items as well as purely decorative adds another layer to the space and can contribute to the relaxing, spa-like retreat many people are looking for.

 ‘The bathroom is the place to bring in soft and nurturing textures.
 They are also key to creating a spa-like feel in your bathroom.
-Nothing says spa quite like a fresh stack of plush towels placed over a towel bar, rolled in baskets, or stacked neatly on a shelf.’ suggests Joanna Ross, general manager of Design at Sheridan (opens in new tab).
+Nothing says spa quite like a fresh stack of plush towels placed over a towel bar, rolled in baskets, or stacked neatly on a shelf.’ suggests Joanna Ross, general manager of Design at Sheridan.

 ‘It’s important for your towels to be incredibly soft and superiorly absorbent, but longevity is also imperative.
 Colors are also key and have the ability to transform a room.
 Whether it’s adding a pop of color with a bold red or toning down a bathroom with a calming blue.’ she adds.